These FAQs address some of the major questions about digitisation received by State Records’ staff.

 However, the value or credibility of the digital image as evidence can still be questioned.

 The authenticity of a presented record may be challenged or a judge may be given some other reason to doubt the reliability of a digital image.

 In these cases, your documentation regarding how the digitisation was conducted and the digital images created and kept may help to demonstrate that the digital image is an authentic and credible representation of the original.
-See Legal admissibility and credibility of digital images in the relevant guideline for more information.
+See Legal admissibility of digital records in the relevant guideline for more information.

 The primary goal with technical specifications is to create a legible digital image of sufficient quality for its purpose that can remain legible and useable for as long as required.
 For long term digital images, this may mean that they need to withstand time and a number of migrations.

 In the Technical specifications section of the guidelines, you will find an explanation of file formats, resolution, compression etc and a table listing the recommended technical specifications for records and considerations if departing from these.

 Resolution is a measure of the ability to capture detail in the original work.
 It is frequently quantified in pixels per inch (PPI) which is a measurement of resolution for computer display.
 The higher the PPI the better the resolution and the clearer the image.

 Dots per inch (DPI) is often used interchangeably with PPI, but actually refers specifically to measurement of the resolution for computer printers.

 Generally the PPI will equate roughly to the DPI.